Skip to content

 Day 2: Tokyo

-You travel by private vehicle to the old neighbourhood of Asakusa, and get a sense of days gone by.
-Asakusa is also home to Tokyo’s oldest temple, venerable Sensoji with its iconic Kaminari-mon Gate and Nakamise street stalls.
+Firstly, you travel by private vehicle to the old neighbourhood of Asakusa and get a sense of days gone by.
+Asakusa is also home to Tokyo’s oldest temple, venerable Sensoji with its iconic Kaminarimon Gate and Nakamise street stalls.
+After a traditional tempura lunch, you head across to the historic Ueno Park, one of Tokyo’s most popular destinations for cherry blossom viewing.

 After a busy first day, you return to the hotel, and after some rest, gather for a relaxed welcome dinner of modern Japanese degustation cuisine.

-Tokyo (Tokyo Station Hotel or similar)
+Tokyo (Imperial Hotel Tokyo or similar)

 Breakfast, Lunch, Dinner

-Day 3: Kamakura
+Day 3: Tokyo

-Tokyo (Tokyo Station Hotel or similar)
+Tokyo (Imperial Hotel Tokyo or similar)

 Breakfast, Lunch, Dinner